alloverse/allo-arrows/README.md

-# Alloverse app template
+# Alloverse Arrows

 This is an Alloverse app.
 You can
 [read about making apps](https://alloverse.com/develop-apps/) on Alloverse's website.

-__psst, you should summarize and explain your project here!__
+The first alloverse game!

+Aim through the windshield, the farther afrom it you stand the harder you shoot.

+Hit the red balloons

 ## Developing